DIPSAS/BlazorWorkshop/README.md

 ```

 Run the application and you should now be able to add drugs to your order and see the total in the sidebar to the right.
 Pressing the `Order` button will save the order to the database but currently there is nothing in the user interface that indicates it has happened.
+Check out the next step to find out how to display the user's orders!

 ## Stage 3